space-wizards/docs/src/en/server-hosting/setting-up-robust-cdn.md

 ## Example reverse proxy configs

 You likely want to run Robust.Cdn behind a reverse proxy of some kind.
+There are a few things to make sure of:

+* When using multi-request publishing, you should set the maximum client body size to fit the entire client download at once.
+* When using one-shot publishing, you should set the request timeout high enough (usually more than a minute or two).

 Here are some example configurations for your reverse proxy:

 ### Nginx